How to Stay on Track During a Beach Day | WW USA

 Your beach bag is packed with all the supplies you need for a day on the water: sunscreen, a big towel, more sunscreen, portable speakers, an umbrella, even more sunscreen.
-You know you want to skip the boardwalk bottomless fries for lunch, but maybe you're not sure what to pack to eat that will be tasty, not soggy, filling, and help you stay within your Budget.
+You know you want to skip the boardwalk bottomless fries for lunch, but maybe you're not sure what to pack to eat that will be tasty, good for you, and filling.
 We’ve got you!
-Read on for our best tips for staying on track during your entire beach day.

 When you throw one party-size bag of chips into your beach bag, it’s easy to end up over-snacking.
-Pack portion-controlled pouches instead, like WW barbecue potato crisps or sea salt tortilla chips.
-Or take your portion from the large bag and put it in a smaller reusable bag; leave the rest of the big bag at home.
+Pack portion-controlled pouches instead (like WW barbecue potato crisps or sea salt tortilla chips) or take your portion from the large bag and put it in a smaller bag; leave the rest of the big bag at home.

 Throw a bunch of washed grapes, a container of rinsed blueberries, or a tub of cut pineapple in your freezer the night before your beach day and put the frozen fruit in your cooler the next day.
 Fruit is delicious and refreshing frozen, but will still be cool and sweet even if it defrosts a bit in the sand.

 The night before, assemble a pitcher of homemade flavored water in the fridge.
 Great combos include watermelon and basil, lemon and ginger, and cucumber and mint.
-Pour some water into one large (or two smaller) reusable water bottles with some ice, or keep your beverage chilled with an insulated drink tumbler.
+Pour some water into one large reusable water bottle with some ice, or keep your beverage chilled with an insulated drink tumbler.
 Consider also bringing some cut fresh watermelon or cantaloupe to the beach, both of which are about 90 percent water.